ni/niveristand-communications-bus-template/Docs/User Guide.md

 ## Overview

 The main goal of this template is to enable custom device authors to implement the configuration and messaging for a given protocol only once.
-The protocol and hardware configurations are implemented separately to more easily enable supporting multiple vendors or hardware devices in a new custom device without having to start everything from a blank custom device template.
+The protocol and hardware configurations are implemented separately to support different vendors and hardware devices in new custom devices without starting each from an empty custom device template.

 Much of the overhead of creating custom devices is adapting LabVIEW code to correctly interface with VeriStand.
 The design of this template enables custom device authors to focus more on the code to implement a communication protocol and less on how VeriStand interacts with that code.
 The [Developer Guide](Developer%20Guide.md) provides more theory on the design of the template.

 ## Creating a New Custom Device

-A utility for creating a new custom device from the template is located in this repo in the `Template Generator` directory.
+A utility for creating a new custom device from the template is in this repo in the `Template Generator` directory.
 To generate a new custom device:

 1. Open the VI at `Template Generator/Template Tool/Clone Template Main.vi`.
 2. Follow the instructions on the VI's front panel to set the custom device name and output LabVIEW project location.